sirenze/lmkbc-2025-submission/README.md

 To participate in the competition and join the leaderboard, sign up for your team account at [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/23218).
 Then register for the competition and submit your predictions at Participate -> Submit / View Results.
+The Qwen3-8B baseline results were provided by the user _lm-kbc_ on the leaderboard, with a score of 0.2116.